Lalise-e/Serialization/README.md

 ### PropertySerializationAttribute

-So now the (De)serializer knows that the class is safe to (De)serialize it still has the problem of not knowing which properties it should touch.
+So now the (de)serializer knows that the class is safe to (de)serialize it still has the problem of not knowing which properties it should touch.
-This is where PropertySerializationAttribute comes in, the (De)serializer will (De)serialize any properties with the PropertySerializationAttribute.
+This is where PropertySerializationAttribute comes in, the (de)serializer will (de)serialize any properties with the PropertySerializationAttribute.
 The name property of the attribute is used by the deserializer to know what property it is currently deserializing so keep these unique within a single class.
 Two different classes can both have attributes with the same name without any issues but a single class cannot have 2 attributes the same name.